LexouDuck/website/pages/games/selfprojects/rogue_angels/index.md

 generate rich and believable NPC personalities/emotions.

-As for the titular "angels", they do not come from any common mythos you might know, they are instead pure incarnations of various concepts or ideas.
+As for the titular "angels", they do not come from any common mythos you might know, they are instead pure incarnations of various concepts or ideas from mathematics, physics, philosophy, etc.